linux4sam/buildroot-external-microchip/README.md

     make

 The resulting bootloader, kernel, and root filesystem will be put in the 'output/images' directory.
-There is also a complete sdcard.img.
+There is also a complete `sdcard.img`.

-## Create an SD Card

-    cd output/images
-    sudo dd if=sdcard.img of=/dev/sdX bs=1M

-## Optionally Configure Packages and Kernel
+### Optionally Configure Packages and Kernel

-Userspace packages and the Linux kernel, for example, can be optionally selected and configured using Buildroot.
+Userspace packages and the Linux kernel, for example, can be optionally selected and configured using buildroot.

 To configure userspace packages and build: